 - 1 red pepper chopped

-- 1 can 15 ounce can black beans, drained and rinsed
+- 15 ounce can black beans drained and rinsed

-- 2 cups vegetable broth
+- 2 cups low sodium vegetable broth

 - ½ cup salsa

-- 1 can 10 ounces Ro-tel
+- 19 ounce can Ro-tel

 - 1 teaspoon cumin